davidxmoody/professorp.co.uk/src/documents/books/2-jurassic-island/index.html.md

 publishDate: May 2010
 genre: Children's educational fiction, age 7+
 isbn: 9780954615116
-physicalDimensions: Paperback 240pp 198mm x 129mm
-coverImage: /images/2-jurassic-island-cover.jpg
+image: /images/2-jurassic-island-cover.jpg
 firstChapter: /pdf/profp-jurassic-island-first-chapter.pdf
+deletedScenes: /pdf/profp-jurassic-island-deleted-scenes.pdf
 ---

-**An Amazing Dinosaur Adventure!**
+### An Amazing Dinosaur Adventure!

 Peter and Tara are in for a surprise when an unexpected egg mysteriously arrives.
 Only Professor P can solve the mystery of the strange egg and save the day!